Arizona Cardinals vs. Minnesota Vikings NFL Week 2 Odds, Plays and Insights for September 19, 2021

 Over/under insights

-- Arizona games finished over 50.5 points scored, its current matchup's over/under, six times (out of 16) last year.
+- Arizona played six games with more than 50.5 points scored, its current matchup's over/under, last season.

-- Minnesota's games went over 50.5 total points scored in 12 of 16 matchups last year.
+- Last season, 12 of Minnesota's 16 games had a combined total of more than 50.5 points scored.

-- The two teams averaged a combined 2.0 more points per game (52.5) a season ago than this game's total of 50.5 points.
+- The two teams averaged a combined 2.0 more points per game (52.5) a season ago than this matchup's total of 50.5 points.

-- The Cardinals and the Vikings saw their opponents average a combined 2.1 more points per game last season than the over/under of 50.5 set in this game.
+- The Cardinals and the Vikings saw their opponents average a combined 2.1 more points per game last season than the over/under of 50.5 set for this matchup.

-- Vikings games in 2020 averaged an over/under of 50.0 points, 0.5 less than the point total in this matchup.
+- The average point total for the Vikings in 2020 was 0.5 points less than this game's over/under.

 Cardinals stats and trends

-- When Arizona put up over 29.7 points last season, it was 5-2 against the spread and 6-1 overall.
+- Arizona was 5-2 against the spread and 6-1 overall last season when the team scored more than 29.7 points.

-- In games that Arizona churned out more than 393.3 yards last year, the team was 6-2 against the spread and 7-1 overall.
+- Arizona was 6-2 against the spread and 7-1 overall when the team picked up over 393.3 yards last year.

 - The Cardinals had 21 giveaways last season, while the Vikings had 22 takeaways.